This feature requires Manager user level or higher.

 Undo a List Import

 If you make a mistake with your list import, you can undo your recent list import for any reason, including a compliance issue.
+This action will remove any new subscribers that were added to your list in the recent import, but won’t remove subscribers who already existed on the list or revert any field data that was updated for existing subscribers as a result of the import.

 - Navigate to the Lists page.